-- 2.15.2 Dissemination of information through MDM website Not initiated as yet. - 2.15.3 Provisions for community monitoring at school level i.e. Mother Roaster, Inspection register,
+${\bf 2.15.2} \quad \textbf{Dissemination of information through MDM website}$

+Not initiated as yet.

+2.15.3 Provisions for community monitoring at school level i.e. Mother Roaster, Inspection register,

 The parents are actively involved in monitoring the scheme by tasting the meals on random basis and inspecting the safety and hygiene of kitchens devices.
-The VEC/SMC members are also properly monitoring the MDM scheme at school level.
+The VEC/SMC and Community level committee members are also properly monitoring the MDM scheme at school level.